 Bookkeepers maintain and record all financial transactions in the original books of entry and balance the financial accounts for your firms.
 They summarize and organize all the company’s financial transactions chronologically in a systematic manner.
 In law firms, legal bookkeeping takes place first and relates to the administrative side of tracking cash.

-While bookkeeping is more transactional and administrative, accounting is more subjective, giving you insights into your law firm’s financial health based on bookkeeping information.
+While bookkeeping is more transactional and administrative, accounting is more subjective, giving you insights into your law firm’s financial health based on legal bookkeeping information.
 One key part of the accounting process is analyzing financial reports that provide you with a better understanding of actual profitability and awareness of cash flow in your business.

 Records and categorize daily payments and expenses